-When I copy an iso file from macOS to a USB disk, I meet Item Can Not Be Copied Because It Is Too Large For The Volume’s Format error message like below.
+When I copy an iso file from macOS to a USB disk, I meet The item can’t be copied because it is too large for the volume’s format error message.
 This article will tell you how to fix this error.

 1. Why It Is Too Large For The Volume’s Format.

-We can find the USB disk format use the macOS disk utility tool.
+- We can find the USB disk format using the macOS disk utility tool.

-- Click Finder —> Applications —> Utilities —> Disk Utility to open the disk utility tool.
+- Click Finder —> Applications —> Utilities —> Disk Utility to open the disk utility tool window.

-- Click the USB disk in the left panel, then you can see the disk volume format is MS-DOS(FAT32) in the right panel.
+- In the Disk Utility window, click the External —> Your USB Disk in the left panel, then you can see the disk volume format is MS-DOS(FAT32) in the right panel.

 2. How To Fix It Is Too Large For The Volume’s Format Error.

-- Select the USB disk in the macOS Disk Utility tool, please note, you should select the disk carefully, do not select the main disk.
+- Select the External —> Your USB Disk in the macOS Disk Utility tool window, please note, that you should select the disk carefully, do not select the main disk.

 3. Format The USB Disk With ExFAT Format On Windows.

-- Besides format the USB disk to ExFAT disk format on macOS, you can also do it on Windows.
+- Besides formatting the USB disk to ExFAT disk format on macOS, you can also do it on Windows.

 - Connect your USB disk to a PC.

-- Open file explorer in Windows, and right-click the USB disk on the Windows explorer left side.
+- Open file explorer in Windows, and right-click the USB disk on the Windows explorer’s left side.

 - Click Format menu item in the popup menu list.

 - Select exFAT disk format in the File system drop-down list.